 This narrative arc does not create a linear narrative.
 Rather it examines stories at crossroads and points of convergence through layer-making and juxtaposition.

 Curators: Jeff Thomas and Jon Dewar

-Thematic Description: Jeff had recommended that these Zones all look at the role of visual artists and the arts in the healing movement.
+Thematic Description: This space witll explore the intersections of visual artists and the arts in the healing movement.
 This may mean exploring Zone 4-6 through the visual arts and could also involve producing art through participatory workshops that will go on exhibition as a supplement to the permanent exhibition content.
-For each structure, we might have two text panels, works of art with descriptive captions, and space for a number of workshopgenerated art works and associated stories/captions.
+For each zone, might have two text panels, works of art with descriptive captions, and space for a number of workshop generated art works and associated stories/captions.

 Section 4.i.
 The Indian Residential School system in Canada

 Approach: This sections looks at how photography was used to promote federal support for an Indian residential school system – connections with Carlisle Industrial school are explored here.
 The structure may be roughly divided into four sections.
 Section A interrogates the notion of the ‘vanishing Indian’ through a series of images of children before entering residential schools, and during their tutelage.
 It asks: What kind of Indians are they?
 A photograph of Hayter Reed, Indian Agent and later Deputy Superintendent of Indian Affairs, dressed in tribal regalia beckons our close attention to the contested practice of cultural appropriation.
 Section B implicates visitors in reflecting their image back to them in superimposition with a late 19th century photographic studio set, asking in response to: What kind of Indians are they?, What about you?
 The set invites visitors to stage and share their own self-portrait in response to the exhibition questions.
 The ‘selfies’ generated by the exhibition are then displayed in a digital gallery on an interactive screen on the perpendicular wall.
 The interactive screen will also display the artworks produced in the workshop.